hyperplasma/hyfetcher/README.md

 # HyFetcher

-**HyFetcher** is a high-performance offline web page/article batch downloader and index generator written in Rust.
+**HyFetcher** is an efficient offline website/article batch downloader and index generator written in Rust.
 It supports concurrent downloading of web pages, automatic localization of images and videos, and generates a browsable `index.html` index page.

 ## Features

-- 🚀 Multi-threaded concurrent downloads, significantly outperforming [the Python version](https://github.com/hyperplasma/hyplusite-exporter)
+- 🚀 Multi-threaded high-concurrency downloading, significantly faster than [the Python version](https://github.com/hyperplasma/hyplusite-exporter)
-- 🖼️ Automatic localization of images and video resources from web pages
+- 🖼️ Automatically localizes images and videos in web pages
-- 🗂️ Automatic generation of browsable index pages
+- 🗂️ Automatically generates a browsable index page
-- 🛠️ Configurable command-line parameters for data directory, output directory, concurrency, etc.
+- 🛠️ Flexible command-line arguments to specify data directory, output directory, concurrency, etc.
-- 📦 Simple to use, perfect for personal knowledge management and web archiving
+- 📦 Simple and easy to use, suitable for personal knowledge management, web archiving, and similar scenarios

 ## Data and Directory Structure